top of page

 Can we bring friends to the session?

-I'm happy to allow who may be taking photographs/video/other media documenting of the session.
-I love that stuff, as long as they're respectful of us doing what we're doing, producing and recording your music!
+I'm also cool with anyone taking photographs/video/other media documenting of the session.
+I love having people shoot or film in studio, as long as they're respectful of us doing what we're doing

 bottom of page